-Then it will be amazing learning from Craig, Kate, Ray Ortiz, Bedros Keuilian, John Romaniello, Adam Bornstein, Jason Ferruggia and Brian Kalakay.
+Then it will be amazing to learn from Craig, Kate, Ray Ortiz, Bedros Keuilian, John Romaniello, Adam Bornstein, Jason Ferruggia, and Brian Kalakay.

 Looking forward to it.

 Before I go, I wanted to share a story that happened to me.

 About two weeks ago, my wife came home from shopping and said, “Dear, I spent $140 on a bra.”

 I said, “What?”

 My wife’s mid-back has been bothering her for some time.
 She has been doing anterior chest stretching, upper thoracic extensor work, and thoracic mobility work.

 She said it was quite the experience but she learned a lot, and they let her know that she was wearing the wrong size and type of bra.
 I had an opinion that a better-fitting bra would help with mid-back pain but I wanted to check the research.
 I looked in the reduction mammaplasty (breast reduction) area.

 There is a lot of research on how it affects posture, patient satisfaction, and back pain.
 There was an article that looked at a group of women that were looking at breast reduction surgery and checked to see if they were wearing properly fitting bras.

 They found that the majority did not and they felt if they did have the right fitting bra, it would have a positive effect on their symptoms, which often is a decrease in shoulder pain, mid-back pain, and lower back pain.

 My wife was nowhere near looking at getting surgery but was looking at what else could help her with her mid-back pain, and a better-fitting bra was a piece of the puzzle and only cost $140.